African Marketplace

 Haus of HLNE

-Haus of HLNE will be selling handmade African jewelry and wares.
+I will be selling handmade African jewelry, apparel, bags.
 Info:

 Kutsinhira Cultural Arts Center

-Kutsinhira’s mission is: 1.
-Teaching and sharing the music of Zimbabwe by providing classes, workshops, performances and lectures; 2.
-Providing humanitarian relief to disadvantaged communities in Zimbabwe through the Zimbabwe Community Development Project; and 3.
-Providing music and cultural arts instruction to its local and extended community by hosting teachers from Zimbabwe through its artist-in-residence program.
-We sell Zimbabwean crafts, Kutsinhira branded t-shirts, hats, hoodies, music CDs and lightly used African clothing.
-Info: www.kutsinhira.org
+Kutsinhira’s mission is: 1) Teaching and sharing the music of Zimbabwe by providing classes, workshops, performances and lectures; 2) Providing humanitarian relief to disadvantaged communities in Zimbabwe through the Zimbabwe Community Development Project; and 3) Providing music and cultural arts instruction to its local and extended community by hosting teachers from Zimbabwe through its artist-in-residence program.
+Kutsinhira will be selling t-shirts and hoodies, Zimbabwean artist CDs, Zimbabwean and South African handcrafts, lightly used Zimbabwean and African clothing.
+Info: kutsinhira.org

 Marimbaworks